There are two types of diabetes mellitus

 Symptoms of mild or moderate hypoglycemia include headache, sweating, palpitations, light-headedness, blurred vision, agitation, and confusion.
 Symptoms of more severe hypoglycemia include seizures and loss of consciousness.
 In older people, hypoglycemia may cause stroke-like symptoms.

 People who have frequent hypoglycemia may be unaware of hypoglycemic episodes because they no longer experience symptoms (hypoglycemia unawareness).

 In very rare cases, the body produces antibodies to injected insulin because injected insulin is not exactly like the insulin the body manufactures.
-Although this reaction is less common with newer insulin preparations, these antibodies may interfere with insulin’s activity, requiring very large doses.
+These antibodies may interfere with insulin’s activity, requiring very large doses.

 Allergic reaction to insulin

 Insulin injections can affect the skin and underlying tissues.
 An allergic reaction, which occurs rarely, causes pain and burning, followed by redness, itchiness, and swelling around the injection site for several hours.
 Very rarely, a person may have an anaphylactic reaction Anaphylactic Reactions Anaphylactic reactions are sudden, widespread, potentially severe and life-threatening allergic reactions.
 Anaphylactic reactions often begin with a feeling of uneasiness, followed by tingling... read more after injection of insulin.

 Insulin injections may cause fat deposits, making the skin look lumpy, or destroy fat, causing indentation of the skin.
 Although this skin reaction is not an allergic reaction, it can decrease the absorption of injected insulin.
 It is, therefore, important to rotate the injection sites, for example, using the thigh one day, the stomach another, and an arm the next, to avoid these problems.